 Today, there are more and more people reaching retirement with little to no savings.
 Many of these retirees realize, after retiring or when contemplating it, that they need more income than social security provides in order to make ends meet.
 This has resulted in many retirees returning to the workforce shortly after saying goodbye to their career or starting new careers after leaving the workforce.
 Rising health care costs, cost of living increases and more has combined to create this phenomenon.
-Thankfully, there are a few career choices that are ideal for individuals 50 and over, one of which is becoming a big rig truck driver.
-The following is more information outlining why truck driving is a good idea for anyone aged 50 and over, brought to you by Knight Transportation:
+Thankfully, there are truck driving careers for people over 50.

 You Are Better Able to Handle Problematic Situations